wasilukm/hoymiles-mqtt/README.md

       --mi-entities MI_ENTITIES [MI_ENTITIES ...]
                             Microinverter entities that will be sent to MQTT.
 By default all entities are presented. [env var: MI_ENTITIES] (default: ['port_number', 'pv_voltage', 'pv_current', 'grid_voltage', 'grid_frequency', 'pv_power', 'today_production', 'total_production', 'temperature', 'operating_status', 'alarm_code', 'alarm_count', 'link_status'])
+      --expire-after EXPIRE_AFTER
+                            Defines number of seconds after which DTU or microinverter entities expire, if updates are not received (for example due to communication issues).
+After expiry, entities become unavailable in Home
+                            Assistant.By default it is 0, which means that entities never expire.
+When different than 0, the value shallbe greater than the query period.
+This setting does not apply to entities that represent a total amount such as daily energy production (they never expire). [env var: EXPIRE_AFTER] (default: 0)

     Args that start with '--' (eg. --mqtt-broker) can also be set in a config file (specified via -c).
 Config file syntax allows: key=value, flag=true, stuff=[a,b,c] (for details, see syntax at https://goo.gl/R74nmi).
 If an arg is specified in more than one place, then commandline values override environment variables which override config file values which override defaults.